 Product-based detoxes: These detoxes rely on specific products that are prepared with the goal of supporting users to remove toxins and restore balance where it was lost.
 Some target specifically weight and/or fat loss.
 They come with instructions on how to use them to make them effective.
 These pre-packaged powders and/or drinks are meant to replace one or more regular meals.
 They are supposed to work by reaching deep inside the body, perhaps even inside fat cells, while also providing the nutrients the body may need to be in balance and remove toxins from the body.
 Some claim that they are easier on the digestive system, and if they allow to cut calories without leaving one feeling hungry and deprived, they can support weight or fat loss.

 3. Elimination diets: An elimination diet is one of the most popular method of detoxification.
 A study published by the National Institutes of Health offers interesting insights into how a comprehensive elimination diet can enhance detoxification.
 In the study, “[t]he author identifies the comprehensive elimination diet as a useful therapeutic tool for clinicians and patients to use to achieve detoxification.
 Using this diet, the patient removes the most common allergenic foods and beverages from the diet and replaces them with nonallergenic choices for a period of 4 wk, gradually adding back the eliminated foods and observing their effects.
 Another effective clinical tool that the author discusses is the detox-focused core food plan, which identifies the variety of foods required to supply key nutrients that can maximize the effectiveness of detoxification” (Cline, 2015).
 Toxic waste removal naturally lowers body weight.
+I am still working on this approach but there are foods that I no longer eat including dairy, soy, and gluten.

 4. Low-carb diet: This entails cutting back on all starchy foods, significantly limiting or avoiding processed carbs.
 This can support blood sugar balance and insulin levels.
 As insulin is a known fat-storage hormone, the less it is triggered, usually by high-carb foods, the more the diet supports weight and fat loss as well.
+This is a way of life for me, as a way to keep blood sugar stable.
+It works for me.

 8. Calorie restriction diet: This is a diet that entails lowering calorie intake so that the body is able to dip into stored body fat instead of always relying on regular food consumption for energy.
 As long as the detox plan is whole foods-based and is not too calorie-restrictive, it can be beneficial.
 “If a detox diet involves severe calorie restriction, it will most certainly cause weight loss and improvements in metabolic health — but it’s unlikely to help you keep weight off in the long term” (Bjarnadottir, 2019).